Hroudtwolf/hroudtwolfs_drupal_chest/README.md

 Contact: coding4food@hroudtwolf.de

 Released modules:
-- Domainhome :: A tool for creating one specific home site for each domain which directs to the drupal installation.
+- Domainhome :: Home site per domain.
-- Muckypup :: A content removal tool.
-Bulk deleting filtered contents and users.
+- Muckypup :: A bulk content removal tool.
 - WhatFa :: Finds each form alter that hooks into a form which is currently displaying.
 - viewsguard_api :: Provides a simple API for custom views access routines.